 Dr. Benjamin Sheares, Singapore’s President from 1971 to 1981, was the Deputy Medical Superintendent at the Kandang Kerbau Hospital during World War II.
 He stayed on the hospital’s premises, providing maternity care to the women who delivered their babies at the hospital.
 The site of the Kandang Kerbau Hospital now houses offices of the Land Transport Authority.

-6. Anguilla Mosque: Connection with Anguillia Park at Orchard Road
+6. Anguilla Mosque: Connection with Angullia Park at Orchard Road

-Back in 1890, the Anguillas, a prominent local Indian Muslim family, purchased the land at Serangoon Road where the Anguilla Mosque still stands.
-The family also owned a huge swath of land at Anguillia Park along Orchard Road where Hilton Hotel and Liat Tower are now located.
+Back in 1890, the Angullas, a prominent local Indian Muslim family, purchased the land at Serangoon Road where the Anguilla Mosque still stands.
+The family also owned a huge swath of land at Angullia Park along Orchard Road where Hilton Hotel and Liat Tower are now located.

 7. Little India Arcade: Connection with Philanthropist PGP

 The rags-to-riches story of P Govindasamy Pillai or PGP began with his arrival in Singapore as a poor stowaway in 1905.
 Through hard work, he turned himself into a successful businessman and is best remembered for his acts of philanthropy, including donations made to Hindu temples and other institutions.
 He once had a sari store and supermarket at the present Little India Arcade along Serangoon Road.